Article September 11th, 2020

 How to quickly turn your rough idea into a working solution

 Imagine if you could revitalize your golden idea in one day.
 Prototype, test, and decide whether your solution, product, or idea is eligible and on a promising track.
 Well, the Nortal GPX team added Design System to the design-driven workshop equation, and voila, the typical four-day design sprint boils down to one.

 The design sprint is an indispensable practice in any development process.
-You can have tangible feedback to your new products, services or solutions within days to find out what works and what does not.
+You can have tangible feedback on your new products, services, or solutions within days to find out what works and what does not.
 It validates whether a project that seems like a good idea according to a gut feeling is worth investing all the time and money.
 In other words, the design sprint is your ground control when developing new products and services.
 Therefore, there is little to no dispute about the value it brings; however, we experimented with the tactics a bit and found out that there is room to speed up the product development liftoff.

 As the creator of the design sprint, Google has established a 2.0 version that is a four-day process.
 It’s built to rapidly solve significant challenges, create new products or improve existing ones.
-It compresses potentially months of work into a few days.
+It compresses potential months of work into a few days.